 Maya Devi Temple

 Maya Devi temple is one of the major attraction sites of Lumbini.
 It is the main temple at Lumbini and a site traditionally considered the birthplace of Gautama Buddha.
 Maya Devi temple is the most noted and the important temple in the premise enshrines the traditional location of Buddha’s birth.
 The temple is located right next to the sacred pool called Pushkarini and a sacred garden.
 The archaeological remains of this place date back to the time of Ashoka, around the 3rd century BC.
 Likewise, Maya Devi rested in the shade of Bodhi tree while she was traveling.
 It was there that she went into labor and took a ritual dip in the nearby pond.
 It is also a place where Lord Buddha took his first bath here too.
 The temple is a white building that protects the exact spot of Buddha’s birth with marker stone.

 Another remarkable site in Lumbini is the Ashoka pillar.
 It is the 3rd Century stone pillar built under the reign of Emperor Ashoka.
-The pillar was a mark of respect by Ashoka after visiting Lord Buddha’s birthplace and accepted Buddhism.
+The pillar was a mark of respect by Ashoka after visiting Lord Buddha’s birthplace and accepting Buddhism.
 He built four stupas and a pillar with a horse idol at the top and an inscription that is.
 Symbol of his visit to Lumbini.
 This makes the pillar a significantly important attraction in the country.
 The pillar is located inside the tranquil Maya Devi temple.
 The 6m tall sandstone structure was rediscovered by Nepalese archaeologists in 1896.
 Besides, the pillar is surrounded by a small fence and decorated with colorful prayer flags.

 Therefore, this pillar holds historical significance and it is considered to be one of the major attractions of Lumbini.